 Lowell Memorial Park

-Even in the early 1900s, members advocated for the creation of a park on grounds that once belonged to the longtime home of notable poet and Cantabrigian James Russell Lowell.
-Again in 2012, members reached out to the DCR in hopes of planting a linden tree at the park.
-The park had long been overdue for restoration, especially the historic brick walls.
-The DCR commissioned a report identifying preservation priorities, and CP&GC applied to the Cambridge Community Preservation Act Committee and DCR’s Partnership Matching grant program for funding.
+Overdue for restoration, especially the historic brick walls, DCR commissioned a report identifying preservation priorities; CP&GC applied for a Cambridge Community Preservation Act grant and DCR’s Partnership Matching grant program for funding.
 Encouraged by CP&GC’s interest, funding was allocated and a multi-part public process has culminated in the 2024 renovation of the historic park.

 Hell’s Half Acre and Greenough Boulevard